PratikBhabad94/HR-Analytics-Power-BI-Dashboard-Project/README.md

 •	The matrix chart shows job satisfaction ratings for different job roles or positions.
 It enables us to identify areas of high or low job satisfaction within organization.

+# Conclusion

+The HR Analytics Dashboard provides valuable insights into employee attrition, highlighting critical areas for improvement.
+By focusing on KPIs such as attrition rate, gender, education field, job role, and average age, organizations can develop targeted strategies to enhance employee satisfaction and retention.